EchoSign Licensing Terms

 (4) Customer remains liable for any act or omission of the contractor.

 (B) For clarification, the rights granted under this Outsourcing and Third-Party Access section do not modify the license or increase the number of licenses granted under this Agreement.

-(A) Customer grants Adobe and its Affiliates, during the License Term, a non-exclusive, worldwide, royalty-free license to use, copy, transmit, sub-license, index, store and display Customer Data and Customer Content, solely to the extent necessary to provide the OnDemand Services and Reports to Customer and enforce its rights under this Agreement.
+(A) Customer grants Adobe and its Affiliates, during the License Term, a non-exclusive, worldwide, royalty-free license to use, copy, transmit, sub-license, index, store and display Customer Data, solely to the extent necessary to provide the On-demand Services and Reports to Customer and enforce its rights under this Agreement.

 7. PRIVACY, INFORMATION SECURITY, AND COMPLIANCE